 In Celtic tradition ivy was thought to provide protection from evil when growing on or near a dwelling, however misfortune would strike should it fall down or die.
 Druids believed it to be incredibly powerful, due to its evergreen nature and ability to thrive in the harshest environments.
 Ivy was sacred to the Greek god of wine, Dionysus, and was grown or hung in a wreath on the outside of an Inn, to show that good wine was available.
 Ivy was believed to have many healing properties for humans but was also fed to cattle which would often go on to make startling recoveries.
 On some farms in Shropshire, to keep away the devil for the following year, every animal would be fed a piece of Ivy before midday on Christmas morning.
 Ivy has a long association with love and was used in many spells and potions.
 It was believed you would dream of your future partner if you slept with a leaf under your pillow.
 It is often still used at weddings, intertwined with holly to symbolise fertility and good luck and at Yule-tide to bring peace to the household.

-Our sterling silver charms are cast from a real flower and each piece includes a card detailing its botanical folklore and floriography, you can choose your meaning from the drop down menu.
-Plating is available in 9ct Gold and 18ct Rose Gold.
+Our sterling silver petite flower charms are cast from a real flower and each piece includes a postcard detailing its botanical folklore and floriography.
+All charms include our signature box posy, which changes with the seasons, and a gift card for a personal message.

 Charms will be attached to your selected accessory as standard.
 If you would like to attach them to an existing bracelet, we're happy to do this for you.
 For this complimentary service, contact us here.

-Floriography, also known as the language of flowers, is the practice of attributing meanings and symbolism to flowers and has been recorded in traditional cultures around the world for thousands of years.
+Floriography, also known as the language of flowers, is the practice of attributing meanings & symbolism to flowers & has been recorded in traditional cultures around the world for thousands of years.